rc2pc2/SillyMonkeySolitaire/README.md

 # Silly Monkey Solitaire

-Silly Monkey Solitaire is my first project as programmer, back in 2014: a Game With A Purpose (GWAP) for the Semantic network of http://babelnet.org.
+Silly Monkey Solitaire is my first project as programmer, back in 2014: a Game With A Purpose (GWAP) for the Semantic network of http://babelnet.org, which is founded by the ERC.

 ![Login Screen](https://github.com/PetriccaRcc/SillyMonkeySolitaire/blob/master/desktop/bin/bg/bg1280.png?raw=true)